xgrau/paraphelidium2018/README.md

 ## Input

-This script can be manually edit to use various matrices as input.
+This script can be manually edited to use various matrices as input.
 They should have the following format:
 * Each column is a species
-* Each row is a functional annotation group, e.g. clusters of orthologous groups (COG)
+* Each row is a functional annotation group, e.g. clusters of orthologous groups (KOG)
-* The matrix will contain the presence/absence pattern of a given COG (encoded as 1/0).
+* The matrix will can contain either i) counts of a certain gene family (COG, KOG, etc.) in each species; or ii) presence/absence profile (encoded as 1/0).
+If counts are used, the script will automatically convert them to 0/1

-***Beware***: count matrices (e.g. number of genes with a certain COG in a certain species) must be converted into presence/abscence matrices (1/0).
+The input file provided, ``primary_transposed.txt``, contains counts of KOGs across 41 eukaryotes (as in Figure 3 from the manuscript).

 ## Output